 Refurbishing our homes to make them more energy efficient is one of the key aspects of effective action on climate change.
-Learn what key improvements you can make on this practical, hands-on course led by one of the UK’s leading experts in eco refurbishment and discover what key improvements you can make.
+Learn from one of the UK’s leading experts in eco refurbishment and discover what key improvements you can make.

 • Duration: four days

 • Upcoming dates: please see booking section below for all available dates